 - Get a checking account from a challenger bank that doesn’t charge you for overdrawing your account.

 - Try linking a line of credit or a savings account to your checking account to cover overdrafts.
-You still may pay a fee for the service, but it would be cheaper than paying an overdraft fee.
+You may pay a fee for the service, but it would be cheaper than paying an overdraft fee.

 Federal regulations require banks to let customers opt out of overdraft on debit cards.
 For many people, having their debit card declined when they don’t have the money to cover a purchase is preferable to incurring a string of overdraft fees.
-Just make sure you have an emergency plan so that you’re not stranded.

 Why are checking account fees rising?